Mitch Marner: Major junior

 On October 1, 2015, Marner was named as co-captain of the Knights along with teammate Christian Dvorak.
 Marner played most of the season at right wing on a line with Dvorak and Matthew Tkachuk.
 The trio was a dominant force and the Knights ended the regular season as the highest scoring team in the OHL.
 Marner himself finished the regular season second in OHL scoring with 116 points in 57 games and was awarded the Red Tilson Trophy as the OHL's most outstanding player of the year.

-Marner played an important role during the Knights' 2016 playoff run, resulting in the team winning the OHL Championship.
+Marner played an important role during the Knights' 2016 playoff run, resulting in the team winning the OHL championship.
 He led the playoffs in scoring and with 44 points in 18 games and was awarded the Wayne Gretzky 99 Award as playoff MVP.

 Marner helped lead the Knights in winning the 2016 Memorial Cup.
 He won both the Stafford Smythe Memorial Trophy and the Ed Chynoweth Trophy as tournament MVP and leading scorer.

 Marner was the second player (after Brad Richards in 2000) ever to win a Memorial Cup, a Stafford Smythe Memorial Trophy, CHL Player of the Year, a league MVP trophy (Red Tilson Trophy) and a league playoff MVP trophy (Wayne Gretzky 99 Award) in the same season.

 Toronto Maple Leafs

 2016–17

 After an impressive training camp and pre-season (in which he led the team with four assists), it was announced that Marner would remain on the Toronto Maple Leafs roster for the upcoming 2016–17 season.
 He made his NHL debut in the team's season opener on October 12.
 Despite an effective first game with six shots on goal, he was overshadowed by a historic four-goal debut from teammate Auston Matthews.
-The next game on his first night playing in Hockey Night in Canada, Marner would score his first NHL goal after receiving a pass between his legs.
-He would record his first career assist four days later.
+The next game on his first night playing in Hockey Night in Canada, Marner scored his first NHL goal after receiving a pass between his legs.
+He recorded his first career assist four days later.